 Speaking to ReelBlend podcast in July 2020, Flanagan said, “I don’t expect it to be delayed one bit.
 We didn’t really miss a step, believe it or not.
 We had already wrapped before the whole COVID shutdown hit all the productions.”

 He added that while no official launch date was available yet, it wouldn’t be too long before more information arrives – claiming, “I think Netflix haven’t announced when it’s coming out.
 They’ve got their own plan.
 But we’ve been jamming through post.
 It’s been going great.
 It’s definitely later this year.
 It’s not going to get kicked off into 2021, or anything.
 Everything’s on schedule.”

 Is there going to be a The Haunting of Hill House season two?

 Yes!
 Netflix confirmed on 21st February 2019 that “a new Haunting is coming”.

-The new series will once again be created by season one director Mike Flanagan.
-The new Haunting also has a new name: The Haunting of Bly Manor.
+The new series will once again be created by season one director Mike Flanagan, and it also has a new name: The Haunting of Bly Manor.

-All this means that season one may be the last we see of the Crain family however, after one of the cast members confirmed that season one was “the end” for them.
+All this means that season one will be the last we see of the Crain family however, after one of the cast members confirmed that season one was “the end” for them.

 Asked whether viewers could look forward to a second season, Michael Huisman (Steven Crain) told RadioTimes.com: “Yeah, but what would that season look like?
 I’d be very curious.
 Very curious.
 Very early when we started shooting this first season I remember having a couple of conversations with Mike [Flanagan, director and writer] about that because it feels so contained.
 It feels so… It’s an end.”